dativebase/dativebaseclj/docs/runbook.rst

 Dative is a SPA, a single-page application.
 This means that it runs in the browser and makes extensive use of JavaScript.
-As software, Dative is no longer feasibly alterable: it is written in the now-arcane CoffeeScript and suffers from JavaScript dependency hell breakdown.
+As software, Dative is no longer feasibly alterable: it is written in the now-arcane CoffeeScript language and suffers from bit rot and JavaScript dependency hell breakdown.
 It is, however, relatively easy to deploy Dative: simply serve its static and pre-compiled assets (HTML, JavaScript, images, etc.) from a web server (Nginx).

-The OLD is an HTTP API following REST-ish practices.
-It exposes resources like "forms" and "tags" via a consistent URL pattern and usage of the HTTP methods GET, POST, PUT, and DELETE for read, create, update, and destroy, respectively.
+The OLD is an HTTP API following REST-like practices.
+It exposes resources such as "forms" and "tags" via a consistent URL pattern and usage of the HTTP methods GET, POST, PUT, and DELETE for read, create, update, and destroy, respectively.
 It is written in Python, in the Pyramid framework.
 It writes data to MySQL and to the file system.
 It expects that foma (an FST toolkit) and MITLM (a language